 Myth: Meals featuring beef products are full of sodium.

-Fact: Most often, the sodium boost comes from toppings and condiments such as pickles, bacon, cheese, mustard, etc. that may also be used on fake meat burgers.
-Further, a fake meat patty itself has nearly 400 mg of sodium.14
+Fact: Toppings and condiments—like pickles, bacon, cheese, and mustard—are usually responsible for the extra sodium.
+These can also be used on fake meat burgers.
+Furthermore, a fake meat patty itself has nearly 400 mg of sodium.
+So, it’s not exactly a low-sodium food!

 Vegan/Vegetarianism